notslang/jade-book/views/_ch7.md

 </html>
 ```

-I also redefined the `content` block to be blank, because you don’t necessarily need to pass new content.
+I also redefined the `content` block to be blank, because you don't necessarily need to pass new content.

 ##Append